2018 WTA Elite Trophy: Singles

-Madison Keys season was injury plagued as she did not do well outside of the slams and she also did not reach a single final in the year.
+Madison Keys' season was injury-plagued as she did not do well outside of the slams and she also did not reach a single final in the year.
 At the Australian Open, she reached the quarterfinals without dropping a set but fell convincingly to Angelique Kerber.
-She then went into the French Open with only one semifinal in between the two slams when she reached the semifinals of the Volvo Car Open losing to Kiki Bertens.
-However, despite this she reached her first French Open semifinals again without dropping a set but fell to Sloane Stephens in straight sets.
-At Wimbledon she had an upsetting loss to Evgeniya Rodina in third round in three tight sets.
+She then went into the French Open with only one semifinal in-between the two slams when she reached the semifinals of the Volvo Car Open, losing to Kiki Bertens.
+However, despite this, she reached her first French Open semifinals again without dropping a set but fell to Sloane Stephens in straight sets.
+At Wimbledon, she had an upsetting loss to Evgeniya Rodina in the third round in three tight sets.
 Being a defending finalist at the US Open, Keys did quite well by reaching the semifinals but lost to Naomi Osaka.

-Garbiñe Muguruza entered 2018 as the 2nd ranked player but had a disappointing start of the season including a second round loss at the Australian Open to Hsieh Su-wei.
-Muguruza did well at the Middle East, when she reached her first final of the year at the Qatar Total Open but lost to Petra Kvitová and the semifinals of the Dubai Tennis Championships losing to Daria Kasatkina.
-She then claimed her first title of the year at the Monterrey Open defeating Tímea Babos in three sets in the final.
-She didn't perform too well in her next events up until the French Open losing to Simona Halep in the semifinals.
+Garbiñe Muguruza entered 2018 as the 2nd ranked player but had a disappointing start of the season, including a second-round loss at the Australian Open to Hsieh Su-wei.
+Muguruza did well in the Middle East, when she reached her first final of the year at the Qatar Total Open but lost to Petra Kvitová, and the semifinals of the Dubai Tennis Championships, losing to Daria Kasatkina.
+She then claimed her first title of the year at the Monterrey Open, defeating Tímea Babos in three sets in the final.
+She did not perform too well in her next events up until the French Open, losing to Simona Halep in the semifinals.
 She entered Wimbledon as the defending champion but suffered an upset loss in the second round to Belgian Alison Van Uytvanck.
-The rest of her event delivered disappointing results including a second round exit at the US Open to Czech qualifier Karolina Muchova.
-However, she was able to reach the semifinals of the Hong Kong Tennis Open losing to Wang Qiang.
+The rest of her event delivered disappointing results including, a second-round exit at the US Open to Czech qualifier Karolina Muchova.
+However, she was able to reach the semifinals of the Hong Kong Tennis Open, losing to Wang Qiang.